avinassh/blag/content/posts/sqlite-facts.md

 	- The default is rollback journal mode, which restricts you to have either multiple readers or a single writer
 	- Foreign Keys are disabled; they are opt-in
 	- It is "weakly typed".
 SQLite calls it "type affinity".
 Meaning you can insert whatever in a column even though you have defined a type.
-Strong typed columns are opt-in.
+Strong typed columns are opt-in (by [`STRICT`](https://www.sqlite.org/stricttables.html) tables).
 	- [Many of the `ALTER` commands](https://sqlite.org/omitted.html) you expect in other databases don't work.
 For example, you cannot add a contraint to an existing column.
 (They recently added ability to rename a column name)

 	There is a whole [list of quirks](https://www.sqlite.org/quirks.html) here.